Is LinkedIn a bit of a mystery to you?

-If you’re like me, a long time ago you created a profile on LinkedIn and that was that.
+If you were like me, a long time ago you created a profile on LinkedIn and that was that.

 Since I hadn’t updated my profile in ages, most of my skills looked like I was still a Java Programmer, so recruiters reached out to me for programming jobs.
 And by talking to some of these recruiters, telling them about my career shift, they started talking to me about other work, or told their friends about me, and that led to some web work.
 So I got to thinking…